Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

 In particular, we can build a manifold entirely from a union of Weinstein's model handles, starting with $0$-handles (which have empty attaching region) and gluing on handles sequentially (typically in increasing order of index $k$).
 After each handle attachment, the resulting manifold has a globally defined Liouville vector field, $Z$, pointing outward along the resulting boundary.
 Furthermore, the vector field is gradient-like for a global function $\phi:W\to \R$ which has exactly one critical point of index $k$ inside each $k$-handle.

-A manifold which is built from sequentially gluing on Weinstein handles is called a \emph{Weinstein domain}.
-Each Weinstein domain can be encoded by a \emph{Weinstein structure} which is a tuple $(W,\omega, Z,\phi)$ where $W$ is the compact manifold with boundary, $\omega$ is the global symplectic structure, $Z$ is the Liouville vector field which points transversally outward to $\partial W$ and $\phi$ is the function for which $Z$ is gradient-like.
-Sometimes $\phi$ is assumed to be Morse, but in this article we will also allow $\phi$ to be Morse-Bott.
+A manifold that is built from sequentially gluing on Weinstein handles is called a \emph{Weinstein domain}.
+We can also perform a cylindrical completion obtaining a \emph{Weinstein manifold}.
+Each Weinstein domain/manifold can be encoded by a \emph{Weinstein structure} which is a tuple $(W,\omega, Z,\phi)$ where $W$ is the compact manifold with boundary, $\omega$ is the global symplectic structure, $Z$ is the Liouville vector field which points transversally outward to $\partial W$ and $\phi$ is the function for which $Z$ is gradient-like.
+Sometimes $\phi$ is assumed to be Morse, but in this article we also allow $\phi$ to be Morse-Bott.
 Note that $Z$ and $\omega$ induce a contact structure on $\partial W$ (positively co-oriented with respect to the boundary orientation).

-Given a compact Weinstein domain, one can extend it by adding cylindrical end to make the Liouville vector field complete, resulting in a non-compact infinite volume \emph{Weinstein manifold}.
-The addition of a cylindrical end to a Weinstein domain is referred to as the \emph{completion} of the domain.

 Given $(W,\omega_0, Z_0,\phi_0)$ and $(W,\omega_1, Z_1,\phi_1)$, we say that these Weinstein domains/manifolds are \emph{Weinstein homotopic} if there is a family of Weinstein structures $(W,\omega_t,Z_t,\phi_t)$ connecting them.
 Note that $(W,\omega_t)$ gives a symplectic deformation relating $(W,\omega_0)$ and $(W,\omega_1)$.
 If $W$ is a Weinstein domain, it may be that $(W,\omega_0)$ and $(W,\omega_1)$ are not symplectomorphic even if they are Weinstein homotopic (e.g. their symplectic volumes may differ).
 However, if $(W,\omega_0)$ and $(W,\omega_1)$ are Weinstein manifolds (with the cylindrical completion), then if they are Weinstein homotopic, they are actually symplectomorphic.
-For this reason we often compare Weinstein domains by adding the cylindrical completion to make them Weinstein manifolds.
+For this reason, we often compare Weinstein domains by adding the cylindrical completion to make them Weinstein manifolds.